 - Publishing free resources for scientists and attorneys

 In recent years, we’ve documented federal and state attacks on science and assisted numerous researchers facing government censorship attempts.
 Today, in addition to our ongoing initiatives, we’re focused on restoring scientific integrity and guarding against the return of anti-science ideologies.

 During the past decade, we’ve assisted hundreds of scientists and educated thousands more about their rights.
 We remain the only organization in the United States that provides free legal advice and education to academic and government researchers targeted by groups trying to undermine science and erode scientific integrity.

-The Climate Science Legal Defense Fund was established in 2011 by Scott Mandia, Joshua Wolfe, and Charles Zeller.
-The group came together in response to increasing legal attacks on climate scientists and the immediate need to help defray the legal costs of an ideologically motivated lawsuit against the University of Virginia and atmospheric scientist Dr. Michael Mann.
+CSLDF was founded in 2011 by Scott Mandia, Joshua Wolfe, and Charles Zeller.
+This climate-conscious group came together in response to increasing legal attacks on climate scientists and the immediate need to defray the legal costs of an ideologically-motivated lawsuit against the University of Virginia and pioneering climate scientist Michael Mann.

-Meet the driving forces behind CSLDF
+Meet the Driving Forces Behind CSLDF

 We’re a focused, tenacious, and passionate group.
 Our diverse team includes lawyers, scientists, professors, filmmakers, media professionals, and fundraising experts.

 Tiffany joined CSLDF in June 2021 as Communications Coordinator.
 She graduated in 2015 with a Master’s Degree in Sustainability Science and Education from the Graduate Center at CUNY.
 During her studies, she conducted fieldwork on climate change adaptation and sustainable food production and performed community outreach in the small island developing state of Barbuda, West Indies.
 Tiffany interned at the United Nations Development Programme (UNDP)’s Equator Initiative, supporting communications efforts and developing case studies.